scratchfoundation/scratch-www/test/integration-cypress/README.md

 ### .only
 If you would like to only run one test in a file you can change `it(...)` to `it.only(...)` and it will run just that one test.

-Similarly you can run a collection of tests from a file by adding `.only` to a `describe(...)` function so it looks like this: `describe.only(...)`.
-This will run all tests in that collection and no others.
+Similarly you can run a suite of tests from a file by adding `.only` to a `describe(...)` function so it looks like this: `describe.only(...)`.
+This will run all tests in that suite and no others.

 ONLY USE ONE ONLY